LODSContent/MD-100T00-Windows10/Instructions/Labs/0101-In-place upgrade of Windows 7 to Windows 10.md

     select **Yes**.
 11. On the Ready to install page, select **Install**.
 The setup program will now upgrade your Windows 7 installation to Windows 10.

-_Note: This will take approximately 30 minutes._
+    >[!NOTE] Note: This will take approximately 30 minutes.

 ### Task 3: Complete the Installation
 1. On the Region page, select **Yes**.